Clifford Odets: Later years

 In the early 1960s, Odets contracted to write four of a proposed total of 13 teleplays for The Richard Boone Show, NBC's new dramatic anthology born of a plan for televised repertory theater.
 He also acted as script supervisor.
 Two of Odets's finished scripts were aired posthumously: "Big Mitch" (December 10, 1963), and "The Mafia Man" (January 7, 1964).
 Odets also worked on the libretto for a projected musical version of Golden Boy.
 He died before the project came to fruition.
-Playwright William Gibson, a former student of Odets' when he taught at the Actors Studio, completed the play's book.
+Playwright William Gibson, a former student of Odets's when he taught at the Actors Studio, completed the play's book.